 It’s important to distinguish these new AI agents from their simpler chatbot predecessors.
 Traditional chatbots often operate on predefined scripts and decision trees.
 In contrast, platforms like Agentforce enable agents designed for autonomy.
 These systems leverage machine learning and natural language processing to perceive their environment (primarily through data), reason through complex requests, plan multi-step actions, and execute tasks.
 Crucially, they are designed to learn and adapt from interactions over time.

 Think of them less like interactive FAQs and more like specialized digital co-workers capable of handling complex workflows.
 Their power stems from deep integration with underlying data platforms, such as Salesforce’s Data Cloud, allowing them to access and act upon a unified view of customer and operational information in real time.
+This level of integration is something I’ve seen as a critical success factor in past technological shifts.

 Potential Capabilities Across the Enterprise